CDRT/docs/bios/settings/thinkcenter/password_policies.md

 <details><summary>Set Minimum Length</summary>

-One of 10 possible options for password length:
+Options:

  *  **Disabled** - no minimum (see below).
 Default.
- *   4 - 12 characters long or more.
+ *   4 - 12 characters minimum.

 **NOTE:** If no minimum is set, passwords may be 1 to 128 characters long.